metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       - "Tags for Movement - excluding embedded movt/part numbers".
 As below, but without the movement part/number prefix (if applicable)
       - "Tags for Movement - including embedded movt/part numbers".
 This tag(s) will contain the full lowest-level part name extracted from the lowest-level work name, according to the chosen tagging style.

+Note for iTunes users: iTunes and Picard do not work well together. iTunes can display work and movement for m4a(mp4) files, but Picard does not write the movement tag.
+To work round this, write the movement to the "subtitle" tag assuming that is not otherwise used, and use a simple Mp3tag action to convert it to MOVEMENTNAME before importing to iTunes.
+If you are writing to a FLAC file which will subsequently be converted to m4a then different tag names may be required; e.g. using dBpoweramp, write the movement to "movement name".
+In both cases use "work" for the work.
+To store the top_work, use "grouping" if writing directly to m4a, but "style" if writing to FLAC followed by dBpoweramp conversion.
+You can put multiple tags into the boxes described above so that your options are multi-purpose.
+N.B. if work tags are specified and the work has at least one level (i.e. at least work: movement), then the tag "show work movement" will be set to 1.
+This is used by iTunes to trigger the hierarchical display and should work both directly with m4a files and indirectly via files which are subsequently converted.

 ## Advanced tab

 Hopefully, this tab should not be much used - and even less in future versions.
 In any case, it should not need to be changed frequently.
 There are four sections as shown in the sceeen print below: